 After expanding the data table, click on any one of the nine specimens.

-- Click the "Workflow" button in the modal that appears
+3. Click the "Workflow" button in the modal that appears.

 You'll be redirected to the workflow input form, where you will set up (configure) and launch the workflow.
 The configuration form is filled out, but it's always a good idea to look it over to confirm.

-- Input choice radio button (left column, in the middle of the form): "Run workflow(s) with inputs defined by data table" (radio button on left side):
+1. Choose radio button (left column, in the middle of the form): "Run workflow(s) with inputs defined by data table"

-- Step 2 dropdown: The data you want to process should say "1 selected specimen"
+3. Step 2 button: Text beside the button should say "1 selected specimen"

+Why write outputs to the data table?
 Data generated from running a workflow is stored in the workspace bucket by default.
+However, tracking down generated data can be difficult because the folder names are random strings of characters, which are not human-readable.

 Once you have selected the specimen to run, you can run the workflow